- GERMANY ||

 🚕

-Berlin has standard taxi apps like Uber and Bolt, which won't cost a ton of money.
+Berlin has standard taxi apps like Uber and Bolt, which can range from super cheap during low demand to outrageously expensive.

 Cash/Tipping Culture in Berlin 💁♂️